 When you’re a short-form outlet (like Buzzfeed), it’s important to set expectations with your reader when they see the headline.
 They may be expecting that they are clicking on a “listicle” article but instead get a 2,000-word article.
 A website with good UX sets the expectation of long-form content, including Fast Company and The New York Times.

 In the world of TL;DR and Tweetable quotes, sometimes you just want to scan an article to get that one golden nugget beyond the headline rather than read the full thing.
 We appreciate the highlight feature on Medium that lets you see the portions of that article that have been resonating most with readers.

 You are here *

 Sometimes we start reading an article only to find out the article scrolls and scrolls and scrolls and 30 minutes later we are still reading.
-Adobe’s blog not only has a minute counter for how long the article will take to read, but there is a progress tracker that shows you exactly where you are in the article.
+Another example of good UX can be found on Adobe’s blog, which not only has a minute counter for how long the article will take to read, but there is a progress tracker that shows you exactly where you are in the article.

 A digitally immersive experience

 Content is the name of the game, right?
 Particularly when it comes to long-form content, and content that lends itself to a plethora of visuals, having interactive content can take the user experience to the upteenth level.
 The New York Times is the golden child for this kind of parallax driven, digitally immersive experience.
 Moving images, video integration, charts and graphics – this is the kind of article you have up on your screen and come back to multiple times to see what you missed.